 I like the self-imposed discipline of the gym.
 But I understand that there are many reasons people don’t want to, or can’t go to, a gym or club.
 So I’ve found a couple of fitness programs that anyone can do at home.

-The following are among “exercise for seniors” programs developed by the University of Western Ontario’s Centre for Activity and Aging – exercises for seniors.
+Learn more about “exercise for seniors” and programs developed by the University of Western Ontario’s Canadian Centre for Activity and Aging – exercises for seniors.

 This squat exercise, which strengthens the thigh muscles and helps stabilize the knees, is typical of what you’ll find in Western’s sample of the exercises done at its Centre in London, Ontario.

-The Centre for Activity and Aging has also developed a Home Support Exercise Program which is worth a look.
+The Canadian Centre for Activity and Aging has also developed series of exercise videos for their Active at Home, home support exercise program which is worth a look.
 The program was developed specifically for “homebound” seniors.

 The University of Georgia Department of Foods and Nutrition website also has a comprehensive set of chair exercises at “Chair Exercises for Older Adults.”